felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ```
 camunda.optimize.engine.import.writer.number.of.retries=5
 ```
 * Restrict the import only for the given process definition ids.
 If empty, all the data is imported.
-The value should be a comma seperated list of process definition ids, e.g., camunda.optimize.engine.import.process-definition-list=invoice:1:6c0ae208-4a9e-11e7-ada7-0242972faccc,aProcess:2:6c0ae208-4a9e-11e7-ada7-0242972faccc
+The value should be a comma seperated list of process definition ids, e.g., `camunda.optimize.engine.import.process-definition-list=invoice:1:6c0ae208-4a9e-11e7-ada7-0242972faccc,aProcess:2:6c0ae208-4a9e-11e7-ada7-0242972faccc`
 ```
 camunda.optimize.engine.import.process-definition-list=
 ```
-* Once all pages are consumed, the import scheduler component will start scheduling fetching tasks in increasing periods of time, controlled by "backoff" counter.
+* Once all pages are consumed, the import scheduler component will start scheduling fetching tasks in increasing periods of time, controlled by the "backoff" counter.
 ```
 camunda.optimize.es.import.handler.max.backoff=10
 ```
-* If all jobs are backing off at the moment, thi interval is used to trigger general backoff
+* If all jobs are backing off at the moment, this interval is used to trigger general backoff
 ```
 camunda.optimize.es.import.handler.general.backoff.ms=60000
 ```